-There does exist a well-established route to mean-field theories which makes use of the simplifications that occur when some parameter is taken to be large (in fact, infinite), e.g., the length of the spins S, the spin degeneracy N, or the coordination number Z (the number of nearest neighbors of a lattice site).
+There does exist a well-established route to mean-field theories which makes use of the simplifications that occur when some parameter is taken to be large (in fact, infinite), e.g., the length of the spins S, the spin degeneracy N, or the coordination number Z (the number of nearest neighbors of a lattice site1).
 Investigations in this limit, supplemented, if at all possible, by an expansion in the inverse of the large parameter, often provide valuable insight into the fundamental properties of a system even when this parameter is not large.

 One of the best-known theories of this kind is the Weiss molecular-field theory for the Ising model [10].
-It is a prototypical single-site mean-field theory which becomes exact for infinite-range interaction, as well as in the limit of the coordination number $Z \to \infty$ or $z \to \infty$ the spatial dimension $z \to \infty$ .
-In the latter case $z \to \infty$ or $z \to \infty$ .
-In the latter case $z \to \infty$ or $z \to \infty$ .
-In the latter case $z \to \infty$ or $z \to \infty$ or $z \to \infty$ or $z \to \infty$ or $z \to \infty$ .
-In the latter case $z \to \infty$ or $z \to \infty$ or z
+It is a prototypical single-site mean-field theory which becomes exact for infinite-range interaction, as well as in the limit of the coordination number $Z \to \infty$ or2 the spatial dimension $d \to \infty$.
+In the latter case 1/Z or 1/d is a small parameter which can sometimes be used to improve the mean-field theory systematically.
+This mean-field theory contains no

-$^1$ In three dimensions (d=3) one has Z=6 for a simple cubic lattice (Z=2d for a hypercubic lattice in general dimensions d), Z=8 for a bcc lattice and Z=12 for an fcc-lattice.
-Since $Z\sim\mathcal{O}(10)$ is already quite large in d=3, such that 1/Z is rather small, it is only natural and in the general spirit of theoretical physics to consider the extreme limit $Z\to\infty$ to simplify the problem.
-Later, if possible, one can try to improve the result by expanding in the small parameter 1/Z. It turns out that several standard approximation schemes which are commonly used to explain experimental results in dimension d=3, are exact only in $d=\infty$ (for a more detailed discussion see Ref.
+1In three dimensions (d = 3) one has Z = 6 for a simple cubic lattice (Z = 2d for a hypercubic lattice in general dimensions d), Z = 8 for a bcc lattice and Z = 12 for an fcc-lattice.
+Since $Z \sim O(10)$ is already quite large in d = 3, such that 1/Z is rather small, it is only natural and in the general spirit of theoretical physics to consider the extreme limit $Z \to \infty$ to simplify the problem.
+Later, if possible, one can try to improve the result by expanding in the small parameter 1/Z. It turns out that several standard approximation schemes which are commonly used to explain experimental results in dimension d = 3, are exact only in $d = \infty$ (for a more detailed discussion see Ref.
 [11]).

-$^2$ For regular lattices, e.g., Bravais-lattices, both a dimension d and a coordination number Z can be defined.
+2For regular lattices, e.g., Bravais-lattices, both a dimension d and a coordination number Z can be defined.
 In this case either d or Z can be used alternatively as an expansion parameter.
 However, there exist other lattices (or rather graphs) which cannot be associated with a physical dimension d although a coordination number Z is well-defined.
 The best-known example is the Bethe lattice, an infinitely extended Cayley tree [10,12], which is not a regular lattice because it does not have loops.
 The coordination number Z is therefore a very useful parameter for theoretical investigations of lattice models, although the dimension d is the more general physical parameter.
 In the following discussion we mostly use both d and Z in parallel.

 unphysical singularities and is applicable for all values of the input parameters, i.e., coupling parameters, magnetic field, and temperature.
 It is also diagrammatically controlled [13].
-Insofar it is a very respectable approximation which sets very high standards for other mean-field theories.
+Inso-far it is a very respectable approximation which sets very high standards for other mean-field theories.